-I would consider pancakes to be one of my favourite breakfasts, but I'd get tired of them quickly if I always made them the same way.
-The recipes compiled below are my favourite pancake variations, both because of the taste and the diversity of the recipes.
+I would consider pancakes to be one of my favorite breakfasts, but I'd get tired of them quickly if I always made them the same way.
+The recipes compiled below are my favorite pancake variations, both because of the taste and the diversity of the recipes.
+These are also great as evening snacks!
 I hope that everyone finds at least one recipe that suits them.

 1. Traditional Russian Oladi

 Oladi are thick pancakes made with buttermilk and are typically served with sour cream and or condensed milk.
 These are popular in Russian households, as well as in cafés.

 - 1 cup flour